alexch/codelikethis/public/lessons/db/mongodb.md

 npm install mongodb
 ```

-# Do it with JavaScript!, cont.
+# Do it with JavaScript! cont.

 Next, create a file called `mongoClient.js`